By L. Dalton Potter

 If any of the above standards are not met, you should visit your local shop and have them adjust or replace your pegs using professional tools and standards.
 Another alternative is switching from friction pegs to geared pegs, like those manufactured by Planetary Perfection and Wittner.
 These pegs should only be installed by a trained luthier.

 L. Dalton Potter is the president of the Potter Violin Company in Bethesda, Maryland.

 This post contains affiliate links, meaning Strings will earn a small commission (at no cost to you) when you click through and make a purchase.
 Thanks for your support!

 This article was originally published in Strings’ May 2013 issue.
+It was last updated in December 2022.
 Please help keep this article relevant by commenting below.